-8. COMMITMENTS
+7. COMMITMENTS

 The Organization is committed under an operating lease for rental of premises to July 30, 2022.
-Future minimum annual commitments are as follows:
+The minimum annual commitment in 2022 is \$72,878.

-9. REVOLVING DEMAND FACILITY
+8. REVOLVING DEMAND FACILITY

 The Organization has a revolving demand facility to a maximum of \$100,000.
 The revolving demand facility bears interest at a Canadian credit union's prime lending rate plus 1.5%, is due on demand and is secured by a general security agreement covering all assets of the Organization.
-As at June 30, 2020, the entire revolving demand facility remained available for use.
+As at June 30, 2021, the entire revolving demand facility remained available for use.

-10. FINANCIAL INSTRUMENT RISK EXPOSURE
+9. FINANCIAL INSTRUMENT RISK EXPOSURE

 The Organization is exposed to credit risk, liquidity risk and market risk through its financial instruments.
+The Organization has no changes in its risk exposure from the prior period.